 THE VIDEOS (Terms of Engagement - Catch+Release) Each begins with the same introduction (have I seen this before?) and spirals into a short burst of exploratory memory or obsessive thought.
 The space between image and text invites a further reckoning.

-detail, installation view Centre Passerelle, Brest France
+Centre Passerelle, Brest France

 Several hundred ice hearts were installed at Centre d’Art Paserrelle, Brest, France, soon melting into large pools of water throughout the space.
 Preparation, fabricating and storing the ice hearts had been ongoing for months before.